-- UR.01 As a CPCESU Staffer, I want to track projects so that I understand, at a glance, what the project status is. - UR.02 As a CPCESU Staffer, I want to be notified to review and approve of project modifications. - UR.03 As a CPCESU Staffer, I want to ensure correct data so that common errors are not entered into the database. - UR.04 As a CPCESU Staffer, I want to autofill from a document so that I don't have to type in all of the data. - UR.05 As a CPCESU Staffer, I want to generate and export data from querying the database and a project search page.
+UR.01 - As a CPCESU Staffer, I want to track projects so that I understand, at a glance, what the project status is.

+UR.02 - As a CPCESU Staffer, I want to be notified to review and approve of project modifications.

+UR.03 - As a CPCESU Staffer, I want to ensure correct data so that common errors are not entered into the database.

+UR.04 - As a CPCESU Staffer, I want to autofill from a document so that I don't have to type in all of the data.

+UR.05 - As a CPCESU Staffer, I want to generate and export data from querying the database and a project search page.

+UR.06 - As a CPCESU Staffer, I want to create and import projects on behalf of my partners and federal agencies.

-- UR.06 As an organization, I want to submit project proposals so that it can be drafted by the CPCESU. - UR.07 As an organization, I want to be able to make modifications to a project so that it stays updated with the CPCESU. - UR.08 As a student, I want to be able to search through CPCESU projects so that I can find research I am interested in. - UR.09 As a person with disabilities, I want to be able to use the CPCESU website so that I can get involved with the CPCESU organization.
+UR.07 - As a student, I want to be able to search through CPCESU projects so that I can find research I am interested in.

+UR.08 - As a person with disabilities, I want to be able to use the CPCESU website so that I can get involved with the CPCESU organization.

 From these user requirements, we have created the following functional and non-functional requirements, which are of way of conveying how our solution should be built and simplifies tracking of progress.
 Certain requirements have a higher level of abstraction and can include lower-level requirements.
-Overall, all of our requirements fall into five hemispheres of requirements or domain, namely:
+Overall, all of our requirements fall into five hemispheres of requirements or domains, namely: